List Of Best Residential Compounds In Riyadh, Saudi Arabia

 Considering you want to live in an ex-pat compound outside the Diplomatic Quarter, as many expatriates do.

-Then, Al Olayya & Sulaymaniyyah, Riyadh’s business district, and the prestigious Al Mohamdiyah and Al Nakheel districts in Al Ma’athar will offer suitable housing.
+Then, Al Olayya & Sulaymaniyyah, RiRiyadh’susiness district, and the prestigious Al Mohamdiyah and Al Nakheel districts in Al MaMa’atharill offer suitable housing.

 Local accommodation is advertised chiefly in the Arabic press.
 You can have a friend or colleague translate the classifieds for you or wander around an area you like.
 Enquire about vacancies from the building supervisor and for the landlord’s contact number.

-You have to be specific about whether you need a “family apartment” or a “bachelor’s apartment.”
-Living outside a compound is recommended only for expatriates without wives and children.
+It would be best if you were specific about whether you need a “family apartment” or a “bachelor apartment.” living outside a compound is recommended only for expatriates without wives and children.

 Recommended: Top 10 Must-Have Mobile Apps For Expatriates In Saudi Arabia